 Prevention of fire and crime is our goal.

 Are you or do you know Frankfort senior citizens or physically challenged residents who could benefit from an evaluation and help with their yards and the exteriors of their homes?

 We have the program for you!
 The City of Frankfort’s Neighbors Helping Neighbors Program is designed to help residents 65 years and older and those with physical challenges spruce up their properties.

 Here’s how it works:

-> Part of the evaluation is a determination of whether items like new roofs and gutters are needed.
-That work is not done by the volunteers, but the program provides homeowners with the comfort of a reliable assessment by Sam and George, avoiding the risk of being taken advantage of by unscrupulous companies.
+Part of the evaluation is a determination of whether items like new roofs and gutters are needed.
+That work is not done by the volunteers, but the program provides homeowners with the comfort of a reliable assessment by Sam and Jason, avoiding the risk of being taken advantage of by unscrupulous companies.

-> Neighbors Helping Neighbors is about pitching in to help those in our community who need assistance with their yards and home exteriors so everyone can take pride in their property for the benefit of our entire City.
+Neighbors Helping Neighbors is about pitching in to help those in our community who need assistance with their yards and home exteriors so everyone can take pride in their property for the benefit of our entire City.

 A few hours of your time can make a world of difference and touch the lives of your fellow residents. –Mayor Chris McBarnes